Usher has exposed Australia’s resentment towards Aboriginal culture after his recent Australian tour.

 For a nation that has a strong focus on building a strong economy why would they let opportunities like this slip by?

 Do you think it’s possible there is an agenda and a feeling of resentment from those in power towards our culture and people?
 The power of imagery and symbolism is very strong and that is why I believe they are doing their best to hide this imagery as much as possible.
 If your still not convinced, then a quick (or long) look at Tourism Australia’s website might change your mind.
 Scroll through their homepage, click on the links to various cities around Australia, scroll down, can you see any imagery of Aboriginal culture?
 I’m sure if you dig around enough you will find something but you can’t say they are actively promoting these experiences.
 We just finished scrolling through more than 2 years worth of photos on their Facebook page and guess what; we found one Didgeridoo, one Coolamon and zero Blackfulla’s.
 A similar experience can also be found with Qantas, Australia’s national airline’s website.
-The lack of culture is also evident when entering one of Australia’s International airports.
+The lack of culture is also evident when entering any one of Australia’s International airports.

 So why is this happening?